1j01/textual-paint/README.md

 ### Misc
 - Extraneous undo states may be created in some cases.
 In particular, I noticed when undoing/redoing with free-typing mode, the last state had no cursor but was otherwise identical.
 - Document recovery dialog is shown unnecessarily if the backup file is identical.
-- Pressing a key to exit View Bitmap mode may cause unwanted side effects.
+- Pressing a key to exit View Bitmap mode may cause unwanted side effects, such as deselecting if you pressed <kbd>Esc</kbd>, or deleting the selection if you pressed <kbd>Delete</kbd>.
-- Pressing a key doesn't exit View Bitmap mode if the character input is focused.

 ## Compatibility